alsra/telco_customer_churn_app/README.md

 # ![Customer Churn Prediction](app.jpg)
 # Customer Churn Detection App

 This web application is designed to predict **customer churn** using an **Artificial Neural Network (ANN)**.
-Built with **Streamlit**, a Python library for creating interactive web applications, the app provides a user-friendly interface to predict the likelihood of a customer discontinuing their service.
+Built with **Streamlit**, a Python library for creating interactive web applications, the app provides a user-friendly interface that predicts whether a customer will discontinue their service.
+It offers a comprehensive solution for both individual and batch predictions, enabling users to analyze churn dynamics effectively.

+💡 How to use this app?

+Online Predictions: Input customer details to obtain immediate insights into churn likelihood.

+Batch Processing: Upload datasets for bulk analysis, facilitating predictions for multiple customers simultaneously.

 ### Live Demo:
 Explore the live demo of the application at [Customer Churn Prediction App](https://alsra-customer-churn-prediction-main-i14ob1.streamlit.app).